apache/maven-site/src/site/markdown/maven-jsr330.md

 }
 ```

-## How to use JSR330 in plugins
+## How to use JSR-330 in plugins

-Let's take a look at an example plugin.
+Let\'s take a look at an example plugin.
 The POM is setup in a similar way to an extension, but we add a dependency
-for the `maven-plugin-api` and the `maven-plugin-annotations` to extend the `AbstractMojo` and use
+to `maven-plugin-api` and `maven-plugin-annotations` to extend the `AbstractMojo` and use the Java 5 plugin
-the Java5 plugin annotations in our example.
+annotations in our example.

 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"